Doshpuluur

 The doshpuluur (Tuvan: дошпулуур, [dɔʃpuˈluːr], [dəʃpʊˈluːr]) is a long-necked Tuvan lute made from wood, usually pine or larch.
 The doshpuluur is played by plucking and strumming.

 There are two different versions of the doshpuluur.
 One version has a trapezoidal soundbox, which is covered on both sides by goat skin and is fretless.
 The other has a kidney-shaped soundbox mostly of wood with a small goat or snake skin roundel on the front and has frets.

-Traditionally the instrument has only two strings, but there exist versions of it with three or even four strings.
+Traditionally the instrument has only two strings, but there are also versions with three or even four strings.
 The two strings are commonly tuned a perfect fifth apart, with the third string usually forming the octave.
 Sometimes the two strings are tuned a perfect fourth apart.
 Like the other stringed instruments of Tuva, it is traditionally used as an accompaniment for a solo performance.